-is a native of Baltimore, Maryland where she began her classical ballet training at the age of 6 under the direction of Laura Gurdus Dolid of the Sudbrook Arts Centre and the Peabody Institute.
+Cassidy Stoker is a native of Baltimore, Maryland.
+She began her classical ballet training at the age of 6 under the direction of Laura Gurdus Dolid of the Sudbrook Arts Centre and the Peabody Institute.
 Pre-professionally, Cassidy trained with Ballet Internationale & Indianapolis Ballet under the guidance of Eldar Aliev and later received a scholarship to attend the summer dance intensive at The Juilliard School in New York.
-Upon graduation from Carver Center for the Arts as a Dance Major, she accepted a scholarship to attend the Conservatory of Dance at SUNY Purchase, where she received her Bachelor of Fine Arts.
-There she received extensive training under former classical and contemporary dancers of American Ballet Theater, New York City Ballet, Martha Graham Dance Company, Paul Taylor Dance Company, Mark Morris Dance Company, among others.
-Cassidy had the privilege of performing original works of choreographers such as Nicolo Fonte, Asun Noales, Jacqulyn Buglisi and Takehiro Ueyama.
-Her most beloved performance at SUNY Purchase was William Carter’s Bach Concerto, a role which included both Allegro and Adagio sections originally created for Gelsey Kirkland.Cassidy’s professional career began in her senior year at SUNY Purchase while completing her degree.
-She had the honor and privilege of working under the direction of Kazuko Hirabayashi in her original full-length production of Faust,
+Upon high-school graduation from Carver Center for the Arts as a Dance Major, she accepted a scholarship to attend the Conservatory of Dance at SUNY Purchase, where she received her Bachelor of Fine Arts.

-She continued as a traveling solo artist during which time she discovered her passion and success as a teacher.
-She later settled in Lander, Wyoming where she became Artistic Director of the Ballet Program at Lander Dance Academy.
-The hard work and dedication of her students has earned their acceptance and scholarships to renowned summer and year-round programs such as ABT, Kirov Ballet, Pacific Northwest Ballet, Miami City Ballet, Colorado Ballet and others.
+Cassidy continued as a traveling solo artist during which time she discovered her passion and success as a teacher.
+She eventually retired and found herself in Wyoming, where she became the Artistic Director of Ballet at the Lander Dance Academy.
+Later, she moved to San Francisco and joined the ballet faculty at Tiffany’s Dance Academy and Thrive Dance Experience.
+Many of Cassidy’s students have earned scholarships to renowned summer and year-round programs such as Arts Umbrella, Colorado Ballet, Hubbard Street, Kirov Academy, Miami City Ballet, Pacific Northwest Ballet, San Francisco Ballet, and other notable programs.

-Cassidy’s primary goal as a classical ballet instructor is to equip her students with the physical strength and body awareness to apply classical ballet technique.
-As her students advance, she begins to challenge them mentally and artistically.
-Although her classes include traces of Vaganova and Cecchetti methods of ballet technique, her classes are rooted in the American (Balanchine) method.
-She makes it a point speak about the variances of methods and often encourages her students to feel the difference for themselves.
-Cassidy’s exercises are dynamic in pattern and musicality, which equips her students with the ability to think quickly and to be physically and emotionally prepared for varying qualities of movement at any given time.
+Cassidy’s primary goal as a classical ballet instructor is to assist her students with the development of physical strength, self-discipline, and passion to apply classical ballet technique correctly.
+Although her classes include traces of Vaganova and Cecchetti methods of ballet technique, they are rooted in the American (Balanchine) method.
+She makes it a point to speak about the variances of methods and often encourages her students to feel the difference for themselves.
+When her class is learning something new, it is not uncommon for Cassidy to deliver simple exercises to ensure goals are attained.
+As her students advance, she begins to challenge their artistry and versatility.
+Cassidy’s exercises tend to be dynamic in pattern and musicality, which equip her students with the ability to think quickly and to be prepared for varying qualities of movement.

-“My ultimate goal is to help my students develop and maintain a physical and mental discipline to themselves, to assist in shaping their unique quality of movement as an artist and individual, and to challenge them to be well-rounded and well-prepared physical artists and athletes.”
+“My goal is to assist in strengthening my students’ unique quality of movement and to challenge them to be well-rounded and well-prepared artists and athletes.” -Cassidy Rae Stoker